ovosh2281337/bing-sd/README.md

 Generally accepted negative prompt is considered: (deformed, distorted, disfigured:1.3), poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, (mutated hands and fingers:1.4), disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation.

-For positive prompt and negative prompt, I have thought of universal keywords- styles.
-There is a "{POprompt}" in the positive prompt, which means where your positive prompt should stand, relative to positive style.
-There is a "{NEprompt}" in Negative prompt, which means where your Negative prompt should stand, relative to negative style.
-You must insert a generally accepted negative prompt or a modified version into "{NEprompt}".
-And in "{POprompt}" there should be your positive prompt.
-It is already relative to them to write universal keywords from styles.
+For positive prompt and negative prompt, I have thought of universal keywords - styles.
+You may not find them in the examples because they are new.
+Almost every style has a Negative prompt.
+It is advisable to write it together with positive prompt.

-For example, if you want to generate an image of a cat in a Professional photo style:
+An example of how to use styles if you want to create a cat image in a Professional photo style:
 1. Positive prompt: (dark shot:1.4), 80mm, cat, soft light, sharp, exposure blend, medium shot, bokeh, (hdr:1.4), high contrast, (cinematic, teal and orange:0.85), (muted colors, dim colors, soothing tones:1.3), low saturation, (hyperdetailed:1.2), (noir:0.4)

 2. Negative prompt: neon, (deformed, distorted, disfigured:1.3), poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, (mutated hands and fingers:1.4), disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation, over saturated

-As you can see, I replaced "{POprompt}" with "cat", and NEprompt with "(deformed, distorted, disfigured:1.3), poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, (mutated hands and fingers:1.4), disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation"

 For example, if you want to generate an image of a girl with Natural skin:

 1. Positive prompt: girl, (natural skin texture, hyperrealism, soft light, sharp)

 2. Negative prompt: (cgi:0.9), (deformed, distorted, disfigured:1.3), poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, (mutated hands and fingers:1.4), disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation, 3d, illustration, cartoon, (doll:0.9)

-As you can see, I replaced "{POprompt}" with "girl", and NEprompt with "(deformed, distorted, disfigured:1.3), poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, (mutated hands and fingers:1.4), disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation"

 Here are completely universal styles that you can combine and use in your prompt(I highly recommend using them!):